JustinTheWhale/PDF-Dark-Mode/README.md

 # Usage

-   Once you have all of those modules simply run "python pdfdarkmode.py"
+   Once you have all of those modules simply run "python pdfdarkmode.py".
+Make sure you ave the PDF's you want to convert in the same directory.